digicatapult/sqnc-documentation/docs/l3/api_flow.md

 Here we have went with:

-- “Member A” to represent a persona placing an order
+- “Member A” to represent a persona placing an order ([Member A](http://localhost:8001/v1/swagger/))

-- “Member B” to represent a persona offering capacity
+- “Member B” to represent a persona offering capacity ([Member B](http://localhost:8011/v1/swagger/))

-- “Optimiser” to represent an optimiser
+- “Optimiser” to represent an optimiser ([Optimiser](http://localhost:8021/v1/swagger/))

-1. For each node, set node address `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` to “Member A” i.e. the persona placing an Order, using `PUT /members/{address}`
+1. On each node, set `alias` for all node addresses using `PUT /members/{address}`:

+`5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` to “Member A” i.e. the persona placing an Order

-2. For each node, set node address `5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty` to “Member B” i.e. the persona offering Capacity, using `PUT /members/{address}`
+`5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty` to “Member B” i.e. the persona offering Capacity

-3. For each node, set node address `5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y` to “Optimiser” using `PUT /members/{address}`
+`5FLSigC9HGRKVhB9FiEo4Y3koPsNmBmLJbpXg2mp1hXcS59Y` to “Optimiser”

 ## Retrieving node aliases

-Using `GET /members` on each node returns a list of all node aliases as set above:
+Using `GET /members` on each node returns a list of all aliases as set above:
 ```
-[
 {
     "address": "5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty",
     "alias": "Member B"
   },